akhilimadabathuni/MovieReviewSentimentAnalysis/Readme.md

 The script will first download the necessary NLTK data packages (stopwords and wordnet), then it will train the model and display the evaluation results (including accuracy and a confusion matrix).
 Finally, it will enter an interactive mode where you can input your own reviews.

-📄 License
-This project is licensed under the MIT License.
-See the LICENSE.md file for details.